citren0/graphics-engine/README.md

 By transforming all objects in the coordinate space, the graphics engine mimicks movement of the camera, which is actually locked at the XYZ coordinate (0, 0, 0).

 ![alt text](https://courses.cs.washington.edu/courses/cse557/97wi/notes/xforms/diagram/homogeneous.gif)\
-This is an intuitive visual which shows the "screen" at $\mathbb{w}$ and a ray from the origin (camera) to the object which is being projected.
+This is an intuitive visual which shows the "screen" at $w$ and a ray from the origin (camera) to the object which is being projected.

 This perspective projection is achieved through the "transformation matrix."
 ![image](https://github.com/citren0/graphics-engine/assets/42524057/0fe789f4-356a-433c-89c4-a36391e3eaef)\
-This transformation is applied to all vertices and results in their coordinates projected upon the "screen" at $\mathbb{w} = 1$
+This transformation is applied to all vertices and results in their coordinates projected upon the "screen" at $w = 1$

 ## Build
 $ make